YahooArchive/mojito/docs/dev_guide/intro/mojito_mojits.rst

 A mojit definition is a set of artifacts that collectively define a reusable unit of functionality known as a mojit.
-A mojit definition includes the mojit implementation (e.g., JavaScript code, view template files, CSS stylesheets, etc.), and has the following characteristics:
+A mojit definition includes the mojit implementation (e.g., JavaScript code, view template files, CSS, etc.) and has the following characteristics:

 - uniquely identified, and thus, capable of being referenced from and shared